markbind-convert/teammates-wiki/Projects.md

 * The feature should be implemented at production quality.
 * The code should be compliant with our coding standard, come with automated tests, and reviewed by (at least) a team member.
 * The feature should be released and field-tested.
-  * Where database operations are involved, they should be performance-tested with sufficient amount of load.
+  * Where database operations are involved, the scalability and cost effectiveness of the implementation should be proven with quantitative evidence.
+TEAMMATES is a non-profit free-hosted service and every byte stored/transmitted is a cost to us which we want to minimize.
 * The feature should work with legacy data and provide means to migrate legacy data to the new format later, if needed.

 ### Contacting us about project ideas